Boots and Socks

 Trekking Poles

-I recommend you carry these.
+I recommend you carry and use these.
 Trekking poles serve several purposes: 1) Stability on the very few parts of the trail that cross scree or (perhaps) snow; 2) cushioning the stress on your knees on a steep descent; and 3) conserving energy during climbs.
-I have read that energy expended hiking a given distance is significantly reduced when poles are used, , and is true for me personally..
+I have read that energy expended hiking a given distance is significantly reduced when poles are used, and it is true for me personally.
 Some of the greatest Alpinists of the world have used them.

 Packing for the Rain:

 I have never found a pack rain cover that was effective in heavy rains — and most people in hiking shops agreee.
 Many people line their pack with a heavy garbage bag, but care must be taken not to damage it.
-In my view, the best bet to keep one’s things dry is freezer-weight zipper bags (the type with a plastic slider—test them out, the slider has often come off some cheaper brands (Zip- Loc® for one.
-Hefty® has been better).
-These bags also help keep you organized.
-They are available in some American and European supermarkets in quart, gallon, and 2.5 gallon sizes.
+In my view, the best bet to keep one’s things dry is freezer-weight zipper bags (the type with a plastic slider—test them out, because in my experience the slider has come off some cheaper brands (Zip- Loc® for one).
+Hefty® has been excellent).
+Zipper bags also help keep you organized.
+They are available in some American and European supermarkets, or online, in quart, gallon, and 2.5 gallon sizes.

 What kind of backpack ?